 Planning Your Trip to Arenal

-La Fortuna itself is a small town geared towards tourists, so you'll find many places to eat and drink here.
-The real attractions, though, are the natural wonders around the town, such as Volcan Arenal, which rises immediately behind La Fortuna and can't be missed!
+La Fortuna itself is a small town geared toward tourists, so you'll find many places to eat and drink here.
+The real attractions, though, are the natural wonders around the town, such as the Arenal volcano, which rises immediately behind La Fortuna and can't be missed!

 If you can only spend a few days in Costa Rica, then La Fortuna is a great place to focus on, as you'll be able to experience many of the country's highlights without needing to jump around to different places.
 Plus, it's about equidistant from San José and Liberia, two cities with major airports that travelers fly to and from, so it's a convenient place to get to.

 La Fortuna and the Arenal Volcano are among the most popular tourist attractions in Costa Rica, so however long you want to stay in the area, it's a good idea to book accommodation in advance.

-Check out How Many Days Should You Spend in Costa Rica for more trip planning advice.
+Check out How Many Days to Spend in Costa Rica for more trip planning advice.

 Arenal in an Afternoon